jsiebern/re-typescript/README.md

     - [x] Unions
     - [x] Functions
       - [ ] String / Numeric literals in arguments
+    - [ ] Discriminating Unions (Could try to create ATDs from clean definitions)
     - [ ] Classes
     - [ ] Namespaces
     - [ ] Intersection types
+    - [ ] Type predicates
     - [x] Type Parameters
+    - [ ] Type predicates (in this mode we could actually try to create a reducer function that checks the type, should be relatively easy on unions / literals etc. It will have its limits, but it might be quite useful)
+    - [ ] Type guards
   - [ ] Bucklescript Bindings (Full use of bucklescript features and sensible approach of providing externals)
     - [ ] Basic types
     - [ ] Interfaces